verida/documentation/docs/client-sdk/events.md

 ## Database sync changes

-Data is automatically syncronized from remote encrypted servers to the local client.
-It’s possible to listen to events related to this syncing behaviour:
+Data is automatically synchronized from remote encrypted servers to the local client.
+It’s possible to listen to events related to this syncing behavior:

 ```tsx
 const listener = database.onSync('error', (err) => { console.log(err) })